RneeJ/Domoticz-Marstek/README.md

 </code>

 <b>Installing and setting up Mqttmapper plugin:</b>
-  * Install the MqttMapper plugin in Domoticz through the hardware panel (can through the plugin setup methode).
+  * Install the MqttMapper plugin in Domoticz through the hardware panel (use the plugin setup methode).
   * Set up the connection parameters to connect to your MQTT Broker (IP, credentials etc).
-  * download the file <i>MqttMapper.json</i> or copy+paste line into an existing and but it in your Domoticz/plugins/MqttMapper directory
+  * download the file <i>MqttMapper.json</i> (or copy+paste lines into an existing) and put it in your Domoticz/plugins/MqttMapper directory
   * restart Domoticz.

 After installing : 2 new devices should be found with ID <b>MPWR</b> (Power in Watts in or out) and <b>MSOC</b> (State of Charge).

 These devices can be incorporated as battery devices in the Energy Dashboard of Domoticz.

-Other possebilities and use your imagination :
+Other possibilities and use your imagination :
-  * Marstek modbus registers are published.
+  * Marstek modbus registers are published, you can use these wisely.
   * Can be used with other modbus devices.

-<b>Please let me know </b>
+<b>Please let me know your solution based on this setup</b>
--